-Having the right information is the basic right of any person and Twitter’s job is to keep people updated about the happenings taking place all around the world.
+Having the right information is the basic right of any person, and Twitter’s job is to keep people updated about the happenings happening worldwide.
 But are you sure about the credibility of the news?
-As nowadays the news which is fake spreads faster than the true one.
+As nowadays, the news which is fake spreads faster than true one.

 It has become difficult for people to distinguish between fake and real news on Twitter.
-Researchers have found that fake story has more chances to go viral than the true one.
+Researchers have found that a fake story has more chance to go viral than a true one as fake news posters use social media scheduler to post news.
 Fake news receives 70 percent more retweets than real news.

 Twitter is an application for people to share their opinions regarding certain aspects of a global platform.
-But they themselves are unaware that the news which they are sharing or the news which they think is true might be a Fake News.
+But they themselves are unaware that the news they are sharing or the news that they think is true might be Fake News.

 Fake news seems to outperform real news.
 Fake news is not just a thing of bots but also of humans.
 In fact, 4.5 million tweets and retweets took place during 2006-17.

-Aside from that, if you want to automate your Twitter postings, you can use RecurPost’s tweet scheduler.
+Aside from that, if you want to automate your Twitter postings, you can schedule tweets using RecurPost.
 It includes a sophisticated AI-powered technology that enables simultaneous automatic social media publishing on several platforms.